trapexit/mergerfs/README.md

 Even though it's a more niche situation this hack breaks normal security and behavior and as such is `off` by default.
-If set to `git` it will only perform the hack when the path in question includes `/.git/`. `all` will result it applying anytime a readonly file which is empty is opened for writing.
+If set to `git` it will only perform the hack when the path in question includes `/.git/`. `all` will result it applying anytime a read-only file which is empty is opened for writing.